ifilot/opengl-cpp-course/lesson02/README.md

 This means that the lower-left-front corner of the cube will be drawn at position (177,97) with respect to the bottom-left corner of the window as can be seen from the image below.

 ![Pixel position](images/pixel_position.jpg "Lesson 02 - Pixel position")

+## Matrices and vectors
+All transformations are performed using 4x4 matrices.
+This means that the vectors upon which these matrices act have to be four-vectors.
+In the section above we simply stated that if we want to convert a three-vector representing the position, we simply have to add a 1.0.
+A more general rule of thumb is as follows.

+__Consider the four-vector `(x,y,z,w)`: If the vector represents a point in space, use `w = 1.0`.
+If it represents a direction, use `1w = 0.0`.__

+The beauty of this representation is that if we apply a translation matrix to a direction, nothing would happen (i.e. the direction would be the same).
+However, the operation would result in the expected behavior for a point.

+The following matrices are common transformations in OpenGL:
+* `Model` matrix (transforms from model space to world space)
+    * `Scale` matrix
+    * `Rotation` matrix
+    * `Translation` matrix
+* `View` matrix (position and orientation of the camera; transforms from world space to eye space)
+* `Projection` matrix (can be orthogonal or perspective; transforms from eye space to clip space)

 ## Additional reading
 * A very good tutorial (with significant overlap with this lesson) is provided [here](http://www.opengl-tutorial.org/beginners-tutorials/tutorial-3-matrices/)